Dear Mrs Oosthuizen,

 Letter from a father whose child attended Yarrells from Nursery to age 13

-I would like to pass on the very good news that Jordan is in the finals for Young Drummer of the
+I would like to pass on the very good news that Jordan is in the finals for Young Drummer of the Year 2012 to be held in Leamington Spa on 5th February.

 (Click on links below to see Jordan drumming)